The Large Hadron-Electron Collider at the HL-LHC: Diffractive Deep Inelastic Scattering at the LHeC

-With the aim of establishing the experimental precision with which DPDFs could be extracted when LHeC data become available, we generate the central values of the pseudodata using the central set of the ZEUS-SJ fit that are distributed according to a Gaussian with experimental width given by Eq.~\eqref{eq:uncertainty}, that also provides the uncertainty in the pseudodata.
-We then include the pseudodata in a fit alongside the existing HERA data using the same functional form and, as expected, obtain a $\chi^2/\mathrm{ndf} \sim 1$, which demonstrates the consistency of the approach.
+We next proceed to discuss the prospects for the extraction and constraining the diffractive PDFs from the future experimental data obtained at the LHeC.
+The strategy to assess the constraining potential was developed in \cite{Armesto:2019gxy} which we summarize below.
+First, the central values of the pseudodata using the central set of the ZEUS-SJ fit are generated, that are distributed according to a Gaussian with experimental width given by Eq.~\eqref{eq:uncertainty}, that also provides the uncertainty in the pseudodata.
+After that, the pseudodata in a fit are included alongside the existing HERA data using the same functional form of the initial parametrisation.
+The quality of the resulting fit was very good, as it was expected, and $\chi^2/\mathrm{ndf} \sim 1$ was obtained, which demonstrated the consistency of the approach.